Allied Ships hit by U-boats

 CargoMolasses

-Notes on loss At 11.30 hours on 19 May, 1943, the Angelus was stopped by U-161 north of Bermuda and sunk by gunfire after the crew of ten men abandoned ship in a lifeboat.
-When the boat was found after five days by USS Turner (DD 648), only two of them were still alive, the others had died from exposure.
+At 11.30 hours on 19 May 1943 the Angelus (Master Edward Jensen) was stopped by U-161 north of Bermuda and sunk by gunfire after the crew of ten men abandoned ship in a lifeboat.
+When the boat was found after five days by USS Turner (DD 648), only two of them were still alive, the others including the master had died from exposure.
 The survivors were landed at Portland, Maine on 27 May 1943.

 If you can help us with any additional information on this vessel then please contact us.